SpektreWorks/spektreworks.github.io/carrier_board/index.md

 	* SERVO6_FUNCTION=35
 	* SERVO7_FUNCTION=40
 	* SERVO8_FUNCTION=38
+	* You may either type in these parameters manually, or download this <a href="/assets/params/Multirotor_PCB_OCTA.param" download> parameter file </a> and upload via mission planner.
+After inputting via either method, be sure to click "Write Params" to save the parameters in the Cube.

 7. Connect your ESCs according to the following table using the motor numbers from the "Octo X" picture above

 	| Motor Number | Output |